tdg2-org/scripts/README.md

 -noIP       : run as if there are no IP in the IP/tcl folder (even if there are).

 -noRM       : run as if there are no RMs in the RM* folders (even if there are).

+-RM         : "-RM RM*/<RM_module>.sv" DFX abstract shell partial build for reconfigurable module only.
+              Full build of individual RM up to partial bitstream.
+Requires initial full build for static region and abstract shell checkpoint.
+All HDL types automated, including vhdl 2008/2019.
+For vhdl-2008/2019, these files must be in a "2008" or "2019" folder, command example would be: "-RM RM0/2008/<myModule>.vhd".

 -proj       : generate BD project only. must be run with -name option.